narnolddd/FETA3/README.md

 The `Data` tag tells FETA what type of input to expect:

-* The `GraphInputFile` tag should be self-explanatory.
+* The `GraphInputFile` tag specifies the location of the network file to read.
+Acceptable formats are tab/comma separated edgelists, with or without timestamps.
 * `GraphInputType` allows either "NNT" or"NN" - this refers to whether or not the edgelist is timestamped.
 "NNT" is for edges which look like `NODE-1 NODE-2 TIMESTAMP`, "NN" for `NODE-1 NODE-2`.
 In the latter case, edges will be treated as arriving sequentially.
-* `Directed` refers to whether the edges should be treated as directed or not.
+* `Directed` refers to whether the edges should be treated as directed or not - default false.

 The `Action` tag tells FETA what to do with the inputted file; in this case we want to take measurements of it.
 We can specify: